Revenue vs. Profit: How Net Income Really Works (With Examples)

 Expand your customer base

-Finding new customers can help you generate more revenue.
+Finding new customers usually means you can generate more revenue.
+Partnerships, new channels, and new markets can help.
 Consider reaching out to new markets or partnering with other businesses to reach a wider audience.

 Offer incentives